-The key difference between both knives is that the bushcraft knife is selectively smaller and just 3-5 inches in length.
-At the same time, the other survival knife is often 6-12 inches long.
 The major use of bushcraft knives includes performing delicate tasks like making traps and skinning small games.
-Rather than the other one is better to do buttoning, chopping, and digging.
+While the survival knife is better to do buttoning, chopping and digging.

-On the other hand, you can consider the bushcraft knife as a survival knife.
+You can consider the bushcraft knife as a survival knife in some cases.
 But not all bushcraft knives are survival knives.
 Otherwise, both knives are very similar full tang blades made up of carbon steel or stainless steel, with handles that are designed to be held for a long period.